elenam/SortingCompetitionMaterials2015/presentation/Presentation.md

 Keep in mind that lists and tables work better for slides than long sentences.

 Please take notes when listening to the presentation; you will need those for the final write-up.

+## Final write-up requirements.

+The final write-up is individual work.

+The final write-up has two parts: the description of your algorithm (if you presented on another group's algorithm then of their algorithm), and a summary of what algorithms overall turned out to be the most effective for this problem and why.

+Each of the two parts should be about a page long.

+The algorithm description should follow the guidelines for the presentation, only be more detailed.
+Examples (of data storage, etc.) help.

+The algorithm comparison should list all approaches that were used for the problem by all teams (e.g. "three groups used variations of radix sort") and their comparative effectiveness.
+Note that data represntation plays a significant part in efficiency.

+Please summarize what have you learned through the competition.

+The final write-up needs to be submitted to me by the end of the day Friday Nov 13 as a google or a pdf file, by email.